sstaub/Ethernet3/README.md

     #include <Ethernet3.h> // instead Ethernet.h
     #include <EthernetUdp3.h> // instead EthernetUdp.h for UDP functionality

-## custom hostname
+## Custom Hostname

-For use with DHCP you can set a custom hostname
+For use with DHCP you can set a custom hostname, this must be done before Ethernet.begin(mac)

 	Ethernet.setHostname(char* hostname);